PrediktorAS/PowerView-UserDocs/src/data_processing/kpi/yield_and_weather/irradiation.md

 Incline irradiation for east/west oriented plants are calculated as the weighted average of east and west oriented irradiation (Weighted by nominal power in east and west direction)

+# Incline Irradiation No Grid Outage or Curtailment

+Calculated as Incline Irradiation above, but only for 10 minute time periods having no grid down time or curtailment.

 ## Horizontal Irradiation